-Professor Davidoff Solomon writes a weekly column for The New York Times as The Deal Professor, which primarily focuses on corporate issues.
-He also writes regularly for The New York Times DealBook and in trade journals, lectures, has testified before the U.S. Senate, and is frequently quoted in the national media on issues related to our capital markets and mergers and acquisitions.
-The National Association of Corporate Directors has twice named him as one of the 100 most influential people in the United States corporate boardroom community.
+Professor Solomon writes a regular column for The New York Times DealBook as The Deal Professor, which primarily focused on corporate issues.
+He also has written in trade journals such as The Atlantic, lectures, has testified before the U.S. Senate, and is frequently quoted in the national media on issues related to corporate law.
+The National Association of Corporate Directors has thrice named him as one of the 100 most influential people in the United States corporate boardroom community.

-Professor Davidoff Solomon graduated from the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
+Professor Solomon graduated from the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.
 He received a bachelor’s degree from the University of Pennsylvania, cum laude.
 He has a master’s degree in finance from the London Business School.

 Steven Davidoff Solomon is teaching the following courses in Fall 2021:

 |Semester||Course Num||Course Title||Summer 2021||248.5S sec.
 002||Mergers & Acquisitions||Spring 2021||217 sec.
 001||Law, Economics, and Accounting Workshop||248.5 sec.
 001||Mergers & Acquisitions||286.32 sec.
 001||Civil Liberties in a Pandemic||Spring 2020||217 sec.
 001||Law, Economics, and Business Workshop||250 sec.
 001||Business Associations|